theo-mates/rag_llm_app/readme.md

-# Do your LLM even RAG bro?
+# Does your LLM even RAG bro?

 RAG web application using Python, Streamlit and LangChain, so you can chat with Documents, Websites and other custom data.